Primary Care for Kids: 7 Reasons to Consider Concierge Medicine

 Add in the possibility of another sick child waiting in the lobby passing along whatever they have, and it becomes ever more of an issue.
 And that’s all before your children grow impatient and keep asking how much longer they have to wait.

-At a concierge medical practice, you schedule appointments in a way that works for impatient kids and overwhelmed adults.
+At a concierge medicine practice, you schedule appointments in a way that works for impatient kids and overwhelmed adults.

 Reduced wait times mean you’ll be seen almost as soon as you arrive.
 At concierge practices, lobbies are mostly empty, so you also don’t need to worry about your older teenager getting antsy about being in the same lobby as an infant or child.